Polyeons/Acer-Nitro5-Hackintosh-Ventura/README.md

 - Custom DSDT/SSDT files for this particular model has been created using dumping the DSDT from windows 10 and then modifying it for mac os to work.

 > ***Note*** : Please don't use this if you're using a different model, it will definitely cause problems, also kindly remove the kexts RtWlanU.kext and RtWlanU1827.kext from kexts folder and from config.plist [kernel -> Add], these kexts are for usb wifi dongle (tp-link tl-wn725n).

+> ***Another Note*** : The touchpad inputs seem a little delayed to me, so I don't know if its my configuration or something  but I will try and see to fix it if you are having any problems with it.

 ## Credits